aws-samples/aws-securityhub-jira-software-integration/README.md

 ### Access Denied for s3:SetBucketEncryption in LptBucket

-If you're using Control Tower Audit account, please make sure to update your Landing Zone to the latest version.
+If you're using Control Tower Audit account, please make sure to update your Landing Zone to the latest Guardrails version.
 See how to update [here](https://docs.aws.amazon.com/controltower/latest/userguide/configuration-updates.html).

-You can remove choose to either disable encryption and lifecycle policies from `lpt-basic.yml` or disable the following elective guardrails:
+You can otherwise choose to either remove encryption and lifecycle policies from `lpt-basic.yml` or disable the following elective guardrails:
 - Disallow Changes to Encryption Configuration for Amazon S3 Buckets.
 - Disallow Changes to Lifecycle Configuration for Amazon S3 Buckets